 Cancellations made in writing less than two (2) days prior to the start of a reservation will receive no refund or credit.

 No refund or credit will be given to the Client when the services are already being performed and the Client either shortens or cancels the performance of the services.
 The dollar value of the unused portion of the services will be refunded to the Client in the presence of extenuating circumstances, such as and limited to: the death of the pet(s) or the Client, life-threatening illness or injury to the pet(s) or the Client.

 Clients understand that the cancellation policy remains in effect.
-They understand that there are inherent risks to traveling during a pandemic, including canceled flights.
+They understand that there are inherent risks to traveling during a pandemic, including canceled flights or illness.